Jajabenit250/tekana-ewallet/README.md

 3. Once the start script is done, the API Gateway will listening on [http://localhost:3000](http://localhost:3000)

+4. To Run the API in postman import ``` ./Tekana.postman_collection.json ``` in your postman collection

-4. To test the API, head to the Swagger UI running at [http://localhost:8080/docs](http://localhost:8080/docs)
+5. To test the API, head to the Swagger UI running at [http://localhost:8080/docs](http://localhost:8080/docs)

 ## Roadmap